 Attendees have all of their living expenses covered—e.g., accommodation, food, and transportation to various activities—and should be able to engage meaningfully in research soon after the start of the seminar.
 Attendees are expected to attend all lectures during the day, with limited homework (1–2h) in the evening.
 Outside lectures and homework, the seminar combines research-oriented activities (e.g., a "Research Highlights" reception) with social activities (e.g., art nights, hikes around RI) and other organized events.

-Among other information, the application process includes:
+The application process includes:

 An anticipated set of prerequisites and prior knowledge will be made available several weeks prior to the seminar.